 - Plan a kid-friendly stay in NYC with one of these family hotels in NYC

-- Extend your trip to New York state with these intriguing places beyond NYC
+- Extend your trip to New York state with these intriguing places to visit beyond NYC

 - Want a beach break?
 These are the best beach locations along the US East Coast for a family vacation.